imagej/imagej.github.io/_pages/plugins/hough-circle-transform.md

 NOTE: This option is only available in advanced mode.
 In easy mode, this value defaults to 1000.

-{%- include figure src='/resolution-figure.png' align='center' width='1000px' content='**Effect of transform resolution on distinguishing various n-gons.** *Panel 1* shows a circle and three regular polygons: a 4-gon, 8-gon, and 16-gon. *Panel 2* shows a Hough circle transform with four steps.
+{%- include figure src='resolution-figure' align='center' width='1000px' content='**Effect of transform resolution on distinguishing various n-gons.** *Panel 1* shows a circle and three regular polygons: a 4-gon, 8-gon, and 16-gon. *Panel 2* shows a Hough circle transform with four steps.
 Since all the shapes are radially symmetrical with 90° rotations, they all have an equal peak score at their centroids.

 *Panel 3* shows a Hough circle transform with eight steps.
 Since the circle, 8-gon, and 16-gon radially symmetrical with 45° rotations, they all have an equal peak score at their centroids.
 These shapes have a higher score at their centroids than the 4-gon, because it lacks 45° radial symmetry.